MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-\begin{lem} The runtime of \call{optimizeAll} is linear in $O(|T|)$ if called from the construction algorithm. \end{lem} \begin{proof} We first observe that the total imbalance $\fbalance(\Psi)$ of the formula $\Psi$ is linear in $O(|T|)$ just before the call to \call{optimizeAll}.
-In fact, for each insertion, $\fbalance(\Psi)$ is only increased by one for each node on the path from $u$ to $\parent(v)$, where $u$ is the topmost node reached by the $\call{optimizeUpwards}$ function.
+\begin{lem} The runtime of \call{optimizeAll} is linear in $\mathcal{O}(|T|)$ if called from the construction algorithm. \end{lem} \begin{proof} We first observe that the total imbalance $\fbalance(\Psi)$ of the formula $\Psi$ is linear in $\mathcal{O}(|T|)$ just before the call to \call{optimizeAll}.
+In fact, for each insertion, $\fbalance(\Psi)$ is only worsened by one for each node on the path from $u$ to $\parent(v)$, where $v$ is the newly inserted node and $u$ is the topmost node reached by the $\call{optimizeUpwards}$ function.
 As the runtime of $\call{optimizeUpwards}$ is in $\Theta(\height(\Psi_u))$, and the summarized runtime of all those calls is linear in $|T|$ by Lemma~\ref{lem:ou-runtime}, $\fbalance(\Psi)$ is linear in $|T|$.
-From Lemmas~\ref{lem:hr-rotate}(b and d) and~\ref{lem:hp-rotate}(d) it follows that rotations performed by \call{optimizeUpwards} can only decrease $\fbalance(\Psi)$.
+From Lemma~\ref{lem:rotate} we know that rotations performed by \call{optimizeUpwards} can only improve $\fbalance(\Psi)$.

 Towards the lemma statement, we show that the runtime of $\call{optimizeAll}$ is linear in $|T|+\fbalance(\Psi)$.
 It is obvious that $\call{optimizeAll}$ is called exactly once for each inner node in the formula, as this is a classic post-order traversal.
 And the number of calls to $\call{doAllRotations}$ is one for each inner node of the formula and additionally two calls for every performed rotation.
-It thus suffices to show that the number of performed rotation is linear in $\fbalance(\Psi)$.
+It thus suffices to show that the number of performed rotations is linear in $\fbalance(\Psi)$.